cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

           (recur (rest xs) (conj res command-res)))))))
 ```

-We can use this function to break up our user creation example into three
+This function can be used to break up the user creation example into three
 separate commands: validate the user, create the user, and add "foo" to the
 user: